Ksbooth01/kubernetes-the-hard-way-raspberry-pi/docs/03-etcd.md

 ```
 ### The etcd server will be started and managed by systemd.
 Create the etcd systemd unit file:

-Frist, et's Set up the following environment variables.
+First, let's Set up the following environment variables.
 Be sure you replace all of the <placeholder values> with their corresponding real values:
 ```
 ETCD_NAME=<cloud server hostname>
 INTERNAL_IP=$(echo "$(ifconfig wlan0 | awk '/inet / {print $2}')")